edgemind-sas/mosaic/README.md

 This section presents a list of tutorials to help you get started with the main functionalities of the MOSAIC library.

+<a id="org6352a5e"></a>

+## TODO Indicators

 For your convenience, we provide a refresher on certain fundamental concepts in finance, particularly regarding return calculations, which you can find at [this page](./doc/basic_notions.md).

-<a id="orgb9c174e"></a>

-## TODO Indicators

 -   [Marteau généralisé](indic/indic_gh.md) (to be updated)
 -   [Niveau de volume mobile](indic/indic_mvl.md) (to be updated)